 But just then, I cried.

 I’m not an angry person.
 I’m not a cryer either.
-Yet as I wept the fire from my bones, every tear a question from my bruised heart, I knew that I wanted nothing more to be able to handle the Word of God properly and help others to do so too so that the things which had happened would not happen so easily again.
+Yet as I wept the fire from my bones, every tear a question from my bruised heart, I knew that I wanted nothing more to be able to handle the Word of God properly and help others to do so too, so that the things which had happened that night would not happen so easily again.

 * * * * *

 This gospel is preached everywhere.
 It is broadcast 24/7 on TV.
 There are books, movies, radio stations, conferences, advertising campaigns, franchises.
-And many Christians think it’s marvelous.
+And many Christians think it’s marvellous.

 But I’ve had so many long conversations with people about whether they are saved because they have never spoken in tongues or dreamed dreams or prophesied.
 There have been those who I know and love who, when they heard a variation on this message, lost all assurance.
 There have been those who chased the experiences and are still not satisfied.
 And there are some who no longer believe at all.